Should I Become a Master Technician?

 The quickest route to becoming a master technician begins with completing an automotive technology program certified by the National Automotive Technicians Education Foundation (NATEF).
 On its website, NATEF provides a list of certified high school and community college programs in each state.

+In order to be eligible for the certification examinations, technicians must have at least two years of experience.
 Certified automotive technology programs include classroom instruction and hands-on practice - in some cases through internships or apprenticeships - with all major auto components.
 Graduates of 2-year training programs can count this education toward one year of work experience.

 - Enroll in a manufacturer-sponsored program.
 Some major automobile manufacturers sponsor training programs that prepare students to work specifically with their vehicles and parts.